vijayengineer/ARBITRUM-Grid-Trading-Bot-GMX/README.md

 - Set up the right grid range for a pair on GMX and run a profitable trading bot
 - Set up your own leverage (125x anyone?)
 - Completely decentralized, from and to your wallet no deposits nor withdrawals to any platforms
+- Set Indicators to true and the bot will buy only if it thinks the market is ready to go long
 - That's it, what else do you want lmao

 ## Supported Exchanges